iamarbabkhan/ansible/README.md

 1. Agentless: dont need to install any agents on target nodes/servers.
 2. Simplicity: ansible configuration are written in yaml which is human readable.

+### idempotence in Ansible.
+Idempotence means that applying the same configuration multiple times produces the same result.

 ### Ansible Components
 ![animation](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ7wkvsc5sPrbEKLV8MuFKCHyMRJhX0txzsYIjlujnODBsjDOYtE-JpN2k&s=10)
 1. Control Node: where ansible is installed